75 mm gun M2–M6: Ammunition

-Other rounds fired by the 75 mm tank guns included the T30 canister shot for use against troops in the open at short range.
+Other rounds fired by the 75mm tank guns included the T30 canister shot for use against troops in the open at short range.
 This, which was essentially a giant shotgun shell full of large numbers of steel balls, was used primarily in the Pacific.
 There was also the M89 base-ejecting hexachloroethane (HC) smoke round and the M64 white phosphorus (WP or "Willy Pete") round, which proved highly effective in the bocage fighting around Normandy.
 Finally, there were two different armor-piercing rounds.

 The first armor-piercing round was the 6.32 kg M72 AP-T, a plain uncapped armor-piercing round whose performance dropped off as range increased due to poor aerodynamics.
 The M72 was replaced by the 6.63 kg (14.62 lb) M61 armor-piercing ballistic capped high explosive with tracer (APCBC-HE-T) shell.
 The blunt armor-piercing cap, made of a softer metal, helped to prevent shell shatter at higher velocities and against sloped and face-hardened armor.
 The aerodynamic ballistic cap acted as a windscreen and improved ballistic performance, maintained velocity, and hence increased penetration at longer ranges.
 Once the projectile had penetrated the target, a small explosive charge contained in a cavity at the base of the shell would detonate, shattering the shell and increasing damage inside the enemy vehicle.
 The tracer helped in the aiming of a second shot.
 In practice, the majority of M61 rounds were shipped without the explosive filler.